-Banc Ed's bylaws provide that any director or the entire board of directors may be removed, with or without cause, by the holders of a majority of the shares then entitled to vote at an election of directors.
-Under Section 141 of the DGCL, one or more directors may be removed, with or without cause, by the affirmative vote of the holders of a majority of the outstanding shares entitled to vote at an election of directors, except that: (i) unless the certificate of incorporation otherwise provides, in the case of a corporation whose board is classified as provided in subsection (d) of Section 141 of the DGCL, stockholders may effect such removal only for cause; and (ii) in the case of a corporation having cumulative voting, if less than the entire board is to be removed, no director may be removed, with or without cause, if the votes cast against such director's removal would be sufficient to elect such director if then cumulatively voted at an election of the entire board of directors, or if there be classes of directors, at an election of the class of directors of which such director is a part.

-Call of Special Meeting of Directors:

-First Busey's bylaws provide that a special meeting of the board of directors may be called by the chairman of the board, chief executive officer or president or on the written request of a majority of the directors.
+First Busey Stockholder Rights Banc Ed Stockholder Rights Removal of Directors: Subject to any rights of holders of First Banc Ed's bylaws provide that any Busey preferred stock with respect to any director or the entire board of directors director elected thereby, First Busey's may be removed, with or without cause, bylaws provide that any director or the by the holders of a majority of the shares entire board of directors may be then entitled to vote at an election of removed, with or without cause, by the directors.
+Under Section 141 of the affirmative vote of two-thirds of the DGCL, one or more directors may be outstanding shares entitled to vote. removed, with or without cause, by the affirmative vote of the holders of a majority of the outstanding shares entitled to vote at an election of directors, except that: (i) unless the certificate of incorporation otherwise provides, in the case of a corporation whose board is classified as provided in subsection (d) of Section 141 of the DGCL, stockholders may effect such removal only for cause ; and (ii) in the case of a corporation having cumulative voting, if less than the entire board is to be removed, no director may be removed, with or without cause, if the votes cast against such director's removal would be sufficient to elect such director if then cumulatively voted at an election of the entire board of directors, or if there be classes of directors, at an election of the class of directors of which such director is a part.
+Banc Ed's bylaws provide that a special Call of Special Meeting of Directors: First Busey's bylaws provide that a special meeting of the board of directors meeting of the board of directors may be may be called by the chairman of the called by the chairman of the board, if board, chief executive officer or any, the vice chairman of the board, if president or on the written request of a any, the president or a majority of the majority of the directors. directors in office.